Home

 The bank has investors that invest their money into mortgage funds, expecting a certain rate of return on that money.

-The bank also borrows money to place with mortgages from world banks etc.
+The bank also borrows money to use for home loans from world banks etc.

-You now breached that contract by paying out the mortgage 3 years early.
+You now breached that contract by paying out the debt 3 years early.

 Sorry, you are the person that has to make up the shortfall.